JiaChengOng96/Coder_Academy_Project_3/documentation/network_security_plan.md

 - He then receive a blackmail email blackmailing him money for the data that suppose only he and the company have
 - He then call the company security team to report of the issues and seek for advice as this is a cyber security breach

-an outline which states how it provides appropriate coverage for the incident which must refer to an authoritative source on incident response (100 - 200 words)
+### ***an outline which states how it provides appropriate coverage for the incident which must refer to an authoritative source on incident response (100 - 200 words)***

 Link: https://cyber.gov.au/infrastructure/guides/strategies-to-mitigate-cyber-security-incidents/

-From the incident we know that the attacker have already hack into the router
+From the incident we know that the attacker have already hack into the router because the hacker sent an blackmail email.

+Action that need to be perform:
+- The client would need to switch away the router
+- Request the security team to perform installation and network testing on the new router as well as set up a firewall to prevent unauthorised access
+- The router would need to be constantly patch to have the latest security protection
+- Sign up for a security incident response team to protect further future incident

 create an auditing checklist with FIVE items which includes:

-software and hardware configurations to be checked which support security controls and incident response procedures suggested penetration tests that should be conducted to verify security controls are in place to prevent the incident create a process, a list of steps, that should be followed should the incident occur, the process must include (200 - 300 words):
+software and hardware configurations to be checked which support security controls and incident response procedures suggested penetration tests that should be conducted to verify security controls are in place to prevent the incident

+- Ensure that the exploit router have been remove and not to be use anymore
+- Request the security team to setup the new router as well as an extra router for work use only
+- Add an additional physical firewall to protect the router
+- Hire penetration tester to test the network to heck for vulnarability
+- Sign up for an incident response team for future incident as well as security team to monitor the network monthly

+### ***create a process, a list of steps, that should be followed should the incident occur, the process must include (200 - 300 words):***

 A preamble which has an allocation of responsibilities to relevant persons specific details relating to the management, monitoring and auditing of software and hardware in the context of the incident

+Allocation of responsibilities toward the incident:

+- Responsible: Consultant
+- Accountable: Client
+- Consulted: Partner
+- Informed: Work

+Steps:

+1. First identify the cause of the issues by contacting a security team to perform a check on the house network
+2. After the check, the security team should be able to identify the problem in this incident would be the router
+3. The router would need to be unplug and remove
+4. Request a more secure router for the home network as well as the client should request one secure router with a more secure connection just for work use only
+5. After all the setup, the client should request for an additional layer of protection by installing a physical firewall for the router
+6. After all the hardware installation, the client should hire penetration tester to perform pen test on the router to check for vulnerabilities or potential issues
+7. Client should also follow the instruction issues by the pen test team to mitigate any potential vulnerabilities the router may have through patches or firmware update
+8. If wanted, the client could also install a dedicated system that would monitor the network using comersial software such as nessus to run daily or weekly scan for vulnerability and send a report for client as well as the security team